 When one or both spouses have significant wealth and decide to get a divorce, the consequences of proceeding with the separation can be magnified, particularly when it comes to how assets are divided.

 What many couples don’t realize is that the Tax Cuts and Jobs Act of 2017 changed some of the rules regarding who pays for what following a divorce.
-While not the most romantic of notions, both married couples and those who have yet to walk down the aisle should consult with their financial advisors and take a fresh look at their trust and estate planning, says Marcia Urban, Wealth Strategist with Cresset’s Minneapolis office.
+While not the most romantic of notions, both married couples and those who have yet to walk down the aisle should consult with their financial advisors and take a fresh look at their trust and estate planning.
 The following are key aspects of the new tax law that couples should be aware of: